Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Related Works

 In recommender systems, many methodologies utilize graph convolutional networks (GCNs) \cite{kipf2016semi}.
 This is because the user-item interactions form a graph structure, allowing effective representation learning from such graphs.
 For example, NGCF \cite{wang2019neural} leverages collaborative signals in high-order connectivities.
 LightGCN \cite{he2020lightgcn} is specifically designed to enhance scalability, resulting in accelerated training and inference times.

 Unlike the typical graph neural networks (GNNs) that learn node embeddings in static graphs, learning embeddings in dynamic graphs where connections change over time requires considering the temporal aspect.
-For instance, TGAT \cite{xu2020inductive} introduces a time encoding technique upon GAT \cite{velivckovic2017graph} which is a graph attention mechanism applied to static graphs.
+For instance, TGAT \cite{xu2020inductive} introduces a time encoding technique upon GAT \cite{velivckovic2017graph}, which is a graph attention mechanism applied to static graphs.
 In addition, TGN \cite{rossi2020temporal} proposes a more general framework that can incorporate node-wise temporal features.
 This is an encoder that generates node embeddings at each time step.
 While this framework has been utilized in various graph tasks, there has been no research applying it to recommender systems thus far.
 In this study, we aim to leverage this framework for recommendation purposes.
-There are few works that involve dynamic graph embedding in recommender systems.
-For example, TGSRec \cite{fan2021continuous} introduces temporal collaborative Transformer to explicitly model the temporal effects of interactions.
-DGEL \cite{tang2023dynamic} refines embeddings based on previous time related embeddings.
-However, they rely on time encoding without inclusion of an explicit memory updater.
-This poses a challenge in effectively capturing the node history.
+Comparatively, there have been few works that attempt \emph{dynamic} graph embedding in recommender systems.
+For example, TGSRec \cite{fan2021continuous} introduces a temporal collaborative Transformer to explicitly model the temporal effects of interactions.
+Meanwhile, DGEL \cite{tang2023dynamic} refines embeddings based on previous time related embeddings.
+However, they rely on time encoding without the inclusion of an explicit memory updater, limiting their ability to effectively capture the node history.
+In contrast, our model utilizes the TGN framework for recommendation task to leverage its capabilities for explicitly embedding node memories with its strong embedding performance.